 - If you suspect a Denial-of-Service or memory starvation attack is possible, DO NOT ATTEMPT THE ATTACK.
 Please report it, and we'll try it during our next scheduled maintenance window.

 - If you are able to compromise any datasets or accounts to the point where you would be able to make modifications, DO NOT DO SO.
 Let us know and we will create a test asset for you try to the changes on.

-The customer conducting security testing may only target their own sites on the Socrata platform.
+The customer conducting security testing may only target their own sites on the Data & Insights platform.